Lei tai: Sanshou / Sanda

 As previously stated, martial arts were only allowed for performance purposes until 1979.
 But in March of that year, the Zhejiang Provincial Sports Training Center, Beijing Physical Education University (former Beijing Physical Education Institute), and Wuhan Physical Education College were convened by the government-appointed China National Sport Committee (CNSC) to transform Sanshou into a competitive sport.
 By October, the first three Sanshou teams were created from fighters chosen from the aforementioned wushu colleges.
 Even more teams were gathered in May 1980.

 The first official Sanshou rules were drafted in January 1982 when the CNSC convened the National Sanshou Competition Rules Conference in Beijing.
 Six teams consisting of the Shandong, Hebei and Guangdong provincial teams, the Beijing Physical Education University and City teams and the Wuhan Physical Education College team were summoned to the conference to help formulate the regulations and points system of the sport.
-Ten months later, the very first Sanshou competition was held on November 1982.
+Ten months later, the very first Sanshou competition was held in November 1982.
 The original fighting area was a nine-meter diameter open circle, but it was later changed to a traditional square lei tai.

 According to Shuai Jiao Grandmaster Liang Shou Yu, "In the past, San Shou competition was held on the Lei Tai, a 24 x 24 ft platform 5 ft high.
 Victory was decided when an opponent was thrown off the Lei Tai or knocked to the floor.
 Therefore, Shuai Jiao is an important part of San Shou fighting.
 A martial artist without any Shuai Jiao skills would not easily survive a San Shou match."

 Kung Fu Magazine states just throwing someone off the lei tai in a Sanshou match is 3 points, which is "the [points] equivalent of a spinning hook kick to the head, or a perfect foot sweep."

 (For Kuoshu and Sanshou competition rules, see "Rule Books" in External links below.)